magma-labs/magma-chat/README.md

 * Bot teams for putting bots to work on tasks together.
 * Autonomous agent features: reflection, planning, independent operation, and much more…
 * Fine-tuning features for further refining bot behavior beyond zero-,one-, and few shot training.
-* Speech-to-text and text-to-speech for more natural interaction with bots.
+* Speech-to-text for more natural interaction with bots.
 * Swappable embedding and vector database options for bot memory.
 * Fine-grained, web-based management of all settings and user preferences for everything described above.
 * Easy exporting of conversations to formats suitable for sharing and printing